zinichakraborty/bootcampexercises-f23/proj2/README.md

     - Response:
         - **Status 200 (Success):** If we are able to retrieve the users/animals/training logs
         - **Status 500**: For any other errors
-    - **Bonus:** These three endpoints can implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr))
+    - **BONUS:** These three endpoints can implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr))

-### MIDDLEWARE
+### Middleware
 - We want to create a resuable middleware function that takes in an `allowedMethods` array of strings i.e. `['POST', 'GET', 'DELETE']` and a `method` string with the current method being used in the request.
 This function should check if `method` is in `allowedMethods`
 	- Response
 		- **Status 400**: If the request `method` is not in `allowedMethods`
 		- **return NextResponse.next()** - let the request through

-### (BONUS) DELETE OPERATIONS
+### (BONUS) Delete Operations
 - Incorporate a way to delete users, animals, and training logs (which would cause animal `hoursTrained` to be decremented) and follow similar response formats as before for error handling.